Dave Portnoy: Pizza reviews

-One Bite with Davey Pageviews is an internet show that Portnoy created, which consists of him reviewing pizza restaurants around the world.
-Portnoy began his goal of reviewing every pizza place in Manhattan in 2017.
+One Bite Pizza Reviews is an internet show by Portnoy, in which he reviews pizza from restaurants around the world, ranking it on a scale of 0–10.
+Portnoy began his show with the goal of reviewing every pizza place in Manhattan in 2017.
 In addition to Portnoy, some reviews feature celebrity guests.
+Portnoy rarely ranks a pizza above 9.0, but some of those he praised have experienced a transformative growth in popularity, going "viral, becoming a can't-miss attraction for legions of young, loud, and often inebriated Barstool diehards."